 - Hosts regular staff meetings to ensure communication among personnel regarding department-related activities.

 - Evaluates and assesses program processes and procedures; offers/recommends changes; ensures the implementation of revisions.

 - Manages staff relations by celebrating, coaching, counseling, and disciplining employees.
 Encourages feedback from staff for continual management improvement.

 - Evaluates staff performance in a timely manner.
 Promotes self-responsibility and accountability.

-- Maintains professional and technical knowledge by attending relevant training and workshops and establishing networks with like programs.
+- Maintains professional licensure and gains technical knowledge by conducting research, reviewing case histories and rulings; attending relevant training and workshops, and establishing networks with like programs.

-- Contributes to a team effort to accomplish program goals and objectives.
+- Contributes to a team effort and accomplishes related results as required.

 - Performs other duties as required.

 Skill / Requirements